It's never too late to #BeAFinisher

 STEP 1: EXPLORE FINANCIAL AID

 - To explore federal financial aid opportunities, complete and submit the Free Application for Federal Student Aid (FAFSA) form.
-The FAFSA application opens on Jan.
-1 of each year.
-Students should submit by March 15 to have the best chances.
+The FAFSA application opens on Oct.
+1 of each year and students should submit by March 1.
 Your school’s deadline may be earlier, so be sure to ask.
-Visit fafsa.ed.gov/ to access the FAFSA application.
+Visit studentaid.gov to access the FAFSA application.

 - The Mayor’s Scholars Undergraduate Program provides need-based funding, to cover tuition and fees, for eligible DC residents pursuing their first undergraduate degree at a select public or private college or university in the DC metro area.
 Please visit osse.dc.gov/mayorsscholars for more information.